 So, even though the coefficients are exactly the same regardless of whether we consider the logistic regression as a model of a latent variable or as a model of a chance, the interpretation of the coefficients are very different.
 So much so, that changing the interpretation of the dependent variable to a degree of plausibility solves some of the problems with logistic regression.
 If the solution is that easy, then why wouldn't we always choose the chance interpretation of logistic regression?
 To be more precise, when would a chance interpretation of logistic regression be appropriate?
 Let's start with the alternative: the latent variable interpretation.
-Its main strength is that it can easily incorporate theory of individual behavior involving rational choice and utility maximization.
+Its main strength is that it can easily incorporate a theory of individual behavior involving rational choice and utility maximization.
 If one is interested in testing such a theory, then the latent variable interpretation is the most sensible choice.
 In a latent variable interpretation one thus tries to reconstruct the process through which the individuals in the data came to make the decision they made.
 There are many research question, where this is exactly what one wants to do.

 If one interprets the dependent variable as a chance, then one no longer talks about the persons in the data, as we already observed whether or not they experienced the event of interest, and there is thus no uncertainty.
 Instead with the chance interpretation of logistic regression we talk about similar persons for whom we don't (yet) know whether they will experience the event of interest or not.
 A logical application of this way of thinking would be the evaluation of some treatment or intervention, as there the interest is often in whether or not this treatment or intervention should be applied more often.
-So in those cases we are interested in a reasonable assessment of how likely it is that a positive outcome occurs, and in particular to what extent that chance improves (or deteriorates) when a person receives a given treatment.
+In those cases we are interested in a reasonable assessment of how likely it is that a positive outcome occurs for those new cases, and in particular to what extent that chance improves (or deteriorates) when a person receives a given treatment.

 Within sociology another set of questions that would fit well in this framework would be questions involving "inequality of opportunity".
 Here we look at a society and consider the extent to which they offer all its members the same chances of attaining favorable positions regardless of their background.
-So inequality of opportunity is all about persons who do not have attained that favorable position yet, but have a chance to do so and in particular the differences in these chances across groups.
+These favorable positions could for example be a "high" occupation, more education, a desirable partner, or health.
+Inequality of opportunity is about persons who have not attained that favorable position yet, but have a chance to do so.
+In particular, the difference in these chances across groups is what defines inequality of opportunity.
+Moreover, inequality of opportunity is a property of a society not an individual.
+The chances can also be viewed as properties of groups rather than individuals; all persons with the same characteristics share the same chance.
+Seen from this perspective, the logistic regression model interpreted in terms of chances is a "population averaged model" (Agresti 2013; Fitzmaurice, Laird, and Ware 2004).